UW-Madison-DSI/soil_organic_carbon_ml_lab/README.md

 <h1> Front-End Stack</h1>

 Currently, the project is on **Front-End** phase.
 It is planned to be developed using the framework `Angular CLI`, which helps us to consume the REST API.
-The source code can be viewed in the directory `/static`.
-Here's how it looks

 ## How To Use